A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

-We can now define \emph{stable distributions}, which are the target of estimation for the methods addressing instability due to shifts.
-A \emph{stable predictor} will be a model of a stable distribution. \begin{definition}[Stable Distribution] A distribution $P(Y|\mathbf{Z})$ is said to be a stable if for any two environments $\mathcal{G}_1$ and $\mathcal{G}_2$ that are instantiations of the same graph $\mathcal{G}$, $P_{\mathcal{G}_1}(Y|\mathbf{Z}) = P_{\mathcal{G}_2}(Y|\mathbf{Z})$ holds. \end{definition}
+We can now define \emph{stable distributions}, which are the target sought by methods addressing instability due to shifts.
+We will refer to a model of a stable distribution as a \emph{stable predictor}.